sdat2/seager19/docs/INIT.md

 ### Code Makeup

 The Python code for the atmosphere model is in a Juypter Notebook.
 The ocean model code is built on legacy Fortran 90 and C code.

-If cloc doesn't exist
+If cloc does not exist

 ```bash
   sudo apt-get install cloc